Erunn/Linux/README.md

 swap-priority = 100
 fs-type = swap
 ```

-For systems with 8 GB RAM, consider ram / 3 instead of ram / 2.
+> [!IMPORTANT]

-### 3. Tuning Swappiness
+> For systems with 8 GB RAM, consider ram / 3 instead of ram / 2.

-To ensure the system uses the compressed ZRAM effectively before touching the disk, we adjust the kernel's swappiness.
+### 3. Tuning Swappiness & VM Parameters

-To do that, create / edit `/etc/sysctl.d/99-vm-zram-parameters.conf`,  and add the following:
+To ensure the system uses the compressed ZRAM effectively before touching the disk, create or edit `/etc/sysctl.d/99-vm-zram-parameters.conf`,  and add the following:

 ```
 vm.swappiness = 180